 Many of the common problems in project scheduling can be anticipated and mitigated, if not avoided altogether.
 Here are a few strategies you can try:

-Many, if not most people, underestimate how long an activity will take them to do.
+Most people tend to underestimate how long an activity will take them to do.
 If you can estimate by how much team members have underestimated the effort of their tasks, you can balance the missing time in the schedule.
 Although sometimes frowned upon, “padding” can be a simple trick to come to a more accurate schedule.

 During the life cycle of a project, many complications can occur — sudden changes in the business environment, new technologies, and many other things may lead to delays or disruptions.
 Conducting a proper risk analysis at the beginning of the project planning process will ensure that these risks aren’t completely unforeseen and help you prepare for them as best as possible.